Tk4liso/my-photo-enhancer/README.md

 # my-photo-enhancer
 Restore damaged photos using GFPGAN and Real-ESRGAN with a Streamlit web interface.

-Restore damaged photos using GFPGAN and Real-ESRGAN with a Streamlit web interface.

 ## Overview

 My Photo Enhancer is a Python web application for restoring old and damaged photographs using state-of-the-art deep learning models.
 It combines facial restoration, image upscaling, and optional scratch removal through an intuitive Streamlit interface, allowing users to enhance historical or degraded images with minimal effort.